Jon Steinberg

-Jon Steinberg is an American businessman, who serves as a chief executive officer of international multimedia company Future plc.
+Jonathan Steinberg is an American businessman, who serves as a chief executive officer of international multimedia company Future plc.
 In early 2016, he founded Cheddar Inc., a new media company covering tech news and culture, and served as its CEO.
 He is the former president and COO of tech and pop-culture website BuzzFeed.

 Early life

 Steinberg's mother, Renee, is a teacher at a New York private School and his father, Richard, is a doctor turned real estate broker.
 He attended the Collegiate School and was interested in computers from an early age.
 When he was 15 years old, he was accepted into the Walt Disney Imagineering summer intern program.
 He graduated with an A.B. from the Woodrow Wilson School of Public and International Affairs at Princeton University in 1999, after completing an 122-page-long senior thesis titled "The New American Citizen: The Potential for the Internet to Re-Engage Americans in Civic and Political Life."
 He also holds an M.B.A. from Columbia University.